mbr4477/blog/content/blog/2021/10/01/coding-ml-tips.md

 # Use Typing
 Use the `typing` library and Python's support for type annotations.
 Besides making code easier to read, this will let the IDE flag any possible problems.
 Let it help you.

+# Conclusion
+To be fair, I've been rather direct in my criticism for effect.
+However, even if you don't agree on every point, make sure you continue to explore ways to improve your code organization and management along with workflow efficiency!